lewagon/dotfiles/00-Setup/README.md

 You now have all the tools you need to successfully work your way through the bootcamp during these 9 weeks.
 Remember, your new toolbox is:

 - **Sublime Text**, where you'll write Ruby code (and more!)
 - The **Terminal**, also called a shell, where you'll type commands.
-When you see a `$` in the exercises, it means that you'll have to type that command in the terminal.
 - **git**, the version control tool you'll use to watch your code, snapshot, and thus submit your attempts to Kitt!

 Glad you are here!
 Let's rock it 🚀🚀🚀!